+Investment income from assets supporting a retirement income stream are tax free (i.e. if you are at least 65 years old, permanently retired or are in receipt of a death benefit income stream).
 Investment income from assets in Transition to Retirement (TTR) income streams will be taxed at up to 15%.